jozu-ai/kitops/ROADMAP.md

 ### CLI Distribution

-Users want to be able to get the Kit CLI from locations like Brew, Choco, an Conda.
+Users want to be able to get the Kit CLI from locations like Brew, Choco, and Conda.

 ### Workflow Documentation (in-progress)